Lost Wisdom: Music

 The title track was inspired by Elverum's time spent:

 The song was written while driving at night.
 A different version of the song "With My Hands Out" appears on Mount Eerie's 2004 release Seven New Songs, and other tracks later appeared on Dawn, released on 1 November 2008.
 Though the versions found on Dawn are actually the original versions of those songs written in 2002 and recorded in 2008.
 The track "Voice in Headphones" on this album reprises the chorus from Björk's song "Undo", over a different verse.
 Elverum had previously covered Björk's "All Is Full of Love" on the 2001 Microphones album Blood.

 Release

 Due to the impromptu nature of the recording session Elverum didn't intend to release the album.
-The album was however released on October 7 on LP and CD, the vinyl version included a double-sided jumbo poster.
+However, the album was released on October 7 on LP and CD; the vinyl version included a double-sided jumbo poster.
 The album was re-released in 2019 in a double CD set alongside companion album Lost Wisdom pt.
 2.

 Reception

 Upon release, the album received critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the album has received an average score of 82, indicating "universal acclaim", based on 8 reviews.

-Heather Phares of AllMusic wrote that despite the fast time to create the album "its simplicity and immediacy sound intimate instead of tossed off" she also complimented the chemistry between Elverum and Dorion writing that "He and Doiron sound completely natural yet haunting trading verses".
+Heather Phares of AllMusic wrote that despite the fast time to create the album "its simplicity and immediacy sound intimate instead of tossed off" she also complimented the chemistry between Elverum and Doiron writing that "He and Doiron sound completely natural yet haunting trading verses".

-Legacy

-Eric Hill of Exclaim!
-Included the album in a ranking of Elverum's "essential" albums.